 We would like to acknowledge the uncertainty COVID-19 may continue to cause for members of our community.
 Please know that we are here to support you - UBC continues to take direction from the BC Provincial Government as well as the Provincial Health Officer Dr. Bonnie Henry, the BC Centre for Disease Control, Ministry of Health and Vancouver Coastal Health, who are leading the coordinated response to COVID-19.

-This website contains answers to frequently asked questions (FAQs) related to funding, assessments, dissertations, housing as well as questions with information specific to international students and newly admitted students.
+This website contains answers to frequently asked questions (FAQs) for graduate students, with information specific to international students and newly admitted students.

-You are also encouraged to visit https://covid19.ubc.ca/ for the latest updates regarding COVID-19 and UBC’s response, and students.ubc.ca/covid19 for further information on financial assistance, government assistance eligibility criteria, and various student services.
+You are also encouraged to visit UBC's COVID-19 site for the latest updates regarding COVID-19 and UBC’s response, and students.ubc.ca/covid19 for further information on financial assistance, government assistance eligibility criteria, and various student services.

 On this page

 Effective Tuesday, March 17, 2020, we have closed the G+PS office to the public but staff continue to maintain operations.
 Following UBC’s recommendation to implement remote working arrangements for faculty, staff, graduate students, post-doctoral fellows, and student employees, many G+PS staff may be working remotely and there may be a delay in service as a result.
 Faculty, staff, and current students should direct inquiries to firstname.lastname@example.org and prospective students should direct inquiries to email@example.com.
 Questions regarding award funding can be directed to firstname.lastname@example.org.